Measuring Your Jeep Wrangler YJ Driveshafts

 OEM Type Drive Shaft

-If your Jeep has little to no lift and you do not have a slip yoke eliminator kit, we can build a new stock type drive shaft for your Wrangler for $219.00.
+If your Jeep has little to no lift and you do not have a slip yoke eliminator kit, we can build a new stock type drive shaft for your Wrangler.
 If you have substantial lift and want the smoothest drive shaft, we suggest one of the Slip Yoke Eliminator (SYE) kits along with a double cardan (CV) drive shaft.

 YJ Double Cardan Rear Shaft

 This is the best type of rear shaft for any lifted YJ Wrangler.
 It corrects problems associated with increased drive shaft angles on lifted Jeeps.
 It will require that you install a slip yoke eliminator kit.

 With this system there is no need for transfer case drop spacers.
 You will need to be sure to rotate your differential so the pinion points directly at the out-put of the transfer case to maintain minimal joint angle at the differential end.
 This is typically achieved by installing shims between the springs and spring perches.

 If you have questions about proper drive shaft angles or need help determining the correct amount of shim take a look at our angle measuring guide.
 Or you can give us a call.

 If you want either the stock type or double cardan drive shafts, we will need a length measurement as shown below.

 If you are ordering online, are ordering the Advance Adapters SYE, and want to order the shaft at the same time: Add 1/4" to the measurement below.
 This way you can figure your drive shaft length without having the SYE installed.
 For example, if you measure 18" as shown in the photo below, add 1/4" and order a 18 1/4" drive shaft.